 The trivia items below may give away important plot points.

 Several jokes throughout the series depend on the audience noticing that a single letter or a few letters in a sign or advertisement are blocked or obscured.
-For instance, before Buster loses his hand, he sits in front of an Army Recruitment poster that reads "Army Officer," but Buster blocks enough of those words for the sign to read just "Arm Off."
-When Carl Weathers and Tobias eat at Burger King to fulfill Weathers' fictional contractual obligation (as well as the show's real product placement deal), whenever a poster advertising the "Angus Burger" sandwich is visible in any scene, the letter "g" in the word "Angus" is partially or completely obscured, leaving a decidedly less appetizing name for the sandwich.
-Before Michael discovers that Rita is mentally challenged, we see her in front of a "Wee Britain" sign blocking the "it" in "Britain," so that the sign reads "Wee Brain."
-Gob's Segway had the words "President," but as he rode to the fake model home, the "P" falls off, so it now reads "Resident."
+For instance, before Buster (Tony Hale) loses his hand, he sits in front of an Army Recruitment poster that reads "Army Officer", but Buster blocks enough of those words for the sign to read just "Arm Off."
+When Carl Weathers and Tobias (David Cross) eat at Burger King to fulfill Weathers' fictional contractual obligation (as well as the show's real product placement deal), whenever a poster advertising the "Angus Burger" sandwich is visible in any scene, the letter "g" in the word "Angus" is partially or completely obscured, leaving a decidedly less appetizing name for the sandwich, "An-us Burger".
+Before Michael (Jason Bateman) discovers that Rita (Charlize Theron) is mentally challenged, we see her in front of a "Wee Britain" sign blocking the "it" in "Britain," so that the sign reads "Wee Brain".
+Gob's Segway had the words "President", but as he rode to the fake model home, the "P" falls off, so it now reads "resident".

-In the episode where Buster loses his hand, Henry Winkler is seen jumping over the shark that bit the seal that bit Buster's hand off.
-This is a joke from the show Happy Days (1974-1984), when Winkler's character, Fonzie, jumps the shark pool.
+In the episode where Tony Hale (Buster) loses his hand, Henry Winkler (Barry Zuckerkorn) is seen jumping over the shark, that bit the seal, that bit Buster's hand off.
+This is a joke from Happy Days (1974), when Henry Winkler (Fonzie) jumped the shark pool.